 - Save to your Calendar

-We Together is our diocesan bienniel family reunion.
-It's an opportunity to reconnect with old friends and a time make new ones.
-Together, we learn about, pray about and share what God is up to in our lives, strengthening ourselves, as the diocese of islands and inlets, for the journey God is calling us to.
+We Together is our diocesan biennial family reunion.
+It's an opportunity to reconnect with old friends and a time to make new ones.
+Together we learn about, pray about and share what God is up to in our lives, strengthening ourselves, as the diocese of islands and inlets, for the journey God is calling us to.